saylordotorg/course_bus103/Unit09.md

+---
+layout: default
+title: "BUS103: Introduction to Financial Accounting"
+course_description: "An introductory survey of financial accounting in preparation for more advanced business courses.
+Topics include the compilation and analysis of financial statements, determination of the value of a firm, and evaluation of a firm and its competitors."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Long-Term Liabilities and Stockholders’ Equity** <span id="9"></span>
 *This unit addresses the two ways in which a company can raise funds: